smart-on-fhir/fhir-crawler/README.md

 npm start -- -c path/to/my/config.ts
 ```

+## Logs
+The script will display some basic stats in the terminal, and will also generate
+two log files within the output folder (where the NDJSON files are downloaded):
+- `error_log.txt` contains any errors encountered while exporting data.
+Those errors are
+  more or less unoredictable, thus the log is in plain text format.
+- `request_log.tsv` contains information about HTTP requests and responses.
+  These logs have a predictable structure so the TSV format was chosen to make them
+  easier to consume by both humans and spreadsheet apps.

 ## Contributing
 Contributions to the FHIR Crawler project are welcome and encouraged!
 If you find
 a bug or have a feature request, please open an issue on the project's GitHub page.